18F/health-tracking-course/collections/_rubric/id-high-3b-databases.md

 ---
 layout: lesson
-title: "Data: The Database"
+title: "Data: The database"
-dimension:
-  - id1.3
-  - id1.3-course3a
+dimension: id1.3-course3a
 overview: |
     An application involves data, and processes that operate over that data.
 Without the data, the application is nothing.
 As a result, how that data is organized, where it is stored, and who controls it all become critical questions in the lifecycle of a long-running software project.
 federal: